Albert Eckhout: Mameluca

 The term mameluco is one that is used very little in Brazil, but like mulatto, mameluco can be traced back to Portuguese sources in the sixteenth century, following their establishment of a colonial outpost in Brazil.
 The first representation of a mameluco is in de Bry's version of Hans Staden's description of Brazil.

 In Eckhout's painting of the mameluca woman, he presents a half-Brazilian and half-European woman holding a basket.
 Eckhout's depiction shows a woman in a flowing white dress balancing a basket of flowers in one hand.
 Her other hand is lifting her dress to reveal a small portion of her leg.
 This painting has many aspects that were characteristics of Eckhout's other paintings from his time in Brazil.
 The two guinea pigs at the woman's feet show his interest in the natural life of Brazil.
 In addition, the flowers she is carrying and the plant life around her were Eckhout's way of representing the fertility of Brazil, drawing attention to the successful production of crops there.

 In the painting, the woman stands with a direct glance and a playful expression as she engages the viewer's eyes.
 The lips are slightly turned up at the ends assuming that she will soon break into a more fuller inviting smile.
-She is fully bejeweled, with necklace and matching earrings.
-The jewels are complemented by her small green hat, that is decorated with pearls and a sprig of orange tree blossoms.
-Her simple but yet, slightly rumpled, white dress is a wonderful companion to this finery, although its plainness is relieved on the shoulders by epaulettes of embroidery.
+She wears jewels in her necklace and matching earrings.
+These are complemented by her small green hat, which is decorated with pearls and a sprig of orange tree blossoms.
+Her simple white dress is accompanies this finery, although its plainness is relieved on the shoulders by epaulettes of embroidery.
 This image of the mameluca refers to the fertility of the colony and even to the highly intoxicating cashew fruit wine that is made every year by the ethnic group of the mameluca mother, Tupinamba.